While credit card breaches have grabbed headlines, fraudsters have been homing in on an even more lucrative source of identity theft: medical records.

 “I actually think that’s the way the industry is going and there will be more regulations across more states,” Bruemmer says.

-identity for the big scam
+Compiling a composite identity for the big scam

 One small breach of information here and there may not seem like much, but each one could be adding up to something serious.
 “Five years ago, most hackers were looking for Social Security numbers, credit card numbers.
 They were going for the quick, easy fraud,” says Smith.
 “Today, they’re looking to steal someone’s health credentials, insurance information, credit card account passwords, so they can continue to monetize victims’ identities over a longer period of time.”